 >>Organize the data

-Most of the feedback we heard was expected.
+I expected most of the feedback we heard.
 We saw consistent ways in which everyone wanted our family to improve: bickering less and not being late all the time.
 (Yikes!)
 The kids seem to love the same things: spending time with us and each other (Yeah!).
 We were also surprised by what they wanted from us, “Push me to learn and manage my time better.”
-“Be more strict [to help me meet my goals].” and “Tell me to practice more”
+“Be more strict [to help me meet my goals].” and “Tell me to practice more.”

 In six months we plan to have one-on-one “dates” with our each of our kids to check in and see how things are going?
 Are we still struggling as a family to get along, to be on time?
 Are mommy and daddy stepping up in the areas they’d like us to?
 How are they doing developing the character traits we discussed?